 Unlike CEQA, NEPA does not require the adoption of mitigation measures where feasible.
 Instead, NEPA requires that an EIS identify relevant, reasonable mitigation measures not already included in the project alternatives that could avoid, minimize, rectify, reduce, eliminate, or compensate for the project's adverse environmental effects (40 Code of Federal Regulations 1502.14(f), 1502.16(h)).
 While NEPA requires agencies to take a "hard look" at environmental consequences, it does not impose a duty to mitigate environmental impacts.
-The analyses of the Project alternatives, which include mitigation measures as summarized in Tables 9-1a and 9-1b in Chapter 9 and Tables 10-1a and 10-1b in Chapter 10, are consistent with these requirements.
+The analyses of the Project alternatives, which include mitigation measures as summarized in tables titled Summary of Construction Impacts and Mitigation Measures for Vegetation and Wetland Resources and Summary of Operations Impacts and Mitigation Measures for Vegetation and Wetland Resources in Chapter 9 and tables titled Summary of Construction Impacts and Mitigation Measures for Wildlife Resources and Summary of Operation Impacts and Mitigation Measures for Wildlife Resources in Chapter 10, are consistent with these requirements.